Congress Considers Alliance with Vijay's TVK

 Why Congress is bargaining from strength, not loyalty

 The leverage is not ideological; it is numerical.
 Vijay won both Perambur and Tiruchi East, and because he has to vacate one constituency, TVK’s effective strength drops to 107 MLAs.
 Congress, with five seats, can help push the arithmetic but cannot close the gap by itself: in a 233-member House, the halfway mark is 117.
 That leaves TVK still short even if Congress comes aboard, which is why smaller parties or independents matter next.
+The Hindu

-India, this is classic coalition bargaining: a national party with limited state strength tries to convert a few seats into relevance at the moment a new regional force opens space.
+In India, this is classic coalition bargaining: a national party with limited state strength tries to convert a few seats into relevance at the moment a new regional force opens space.
 Congress has spent most of the last two decades as DMK’s junior partner in Tamil Nadu, and The Hindu’s seat-share data shows the Congress usually trails the DMK when they contest together.
 That makes TVK attractive not because Congress trusts Vijay, but because Vijay gives Congress fresh leverage over the old alliance.

 The Hindu